|Cross Streets:||Vesey & Barclay Streets||Size:||480,831 SF|

 The office building at 225 Broadway is home to a plethora of companies operating in the legal sector, as well as several medical office tenants and media and communications firms.
 Notable office-using tenants include CMA Law Group, Palant & Shapiro, Golub & Golub, Rosenthal Law & Mediation, Buckley Law Group, Utopia Music, Refinery29, and Smarter Skin Dermatology.

 How much is the rent price for office space at 255 Broadway?

-Renting office space in Midtown South is not cheap; asking rents in the submarket reached $84 per square foot in 2019, a new record-high.
+Renting office space in Lower Manhattan is by no means cheap, but it’s significantly more affordable than Midtown, with asking rents starting at $75 per square foot.
 Large-block availabilities are limited, which is the case of 225 Broadway, which due to its setbacks doesn’t offer large, open-space floorplans.
-Because of this rents at the Transportation Building are more affordable, hovering around $50 per square foot.
+Because of this, rents at the Transportation Building are more affordable, hovering around $50 per square foot.